-Coffee offers a wealth of health benefits -- there's its well-known ability to temporarily boost concentration and alertness, and drinking coffee might also lower your risk of liver disease and type 2 diabetes, explains the Linus Pauling Institute.
+Coffee offers a wealth of health benefits.
+There's its well-known ability to temporarily boost concentration and alertness, and drinking coffee might also lower your risk of liver disease and type 2 diabetes, explains the Linus Pauling Institute.

-And because the average American drinks roughly 3 cups of coffee a day, that adds up to an extra 207 calories.
-If you were to switch from coffee with sugar and cream to black coffee every day for a year, you'd save more than 75,000 calories -- the equivalent of almost 22 pounds of fat.
+And because the average American drinks roughly 3 cups of coffee a day, that adds up to an extra 216 calories.
+If you were to switch from coffee with sugar and cream to black coffee every day for a year, you'd save more than 78,000 calories — the equivalent of just over 22 pounds of fat.

 Potential Benefits from Caffeine

 While there's some potential for the caffeine in coffee to help you lose weight, you shouldn't count on coffee alone as a weight-loss strategy, at least until more research has been done.

 Black Coffee and Weight Loss

 There's also some evidence linking coffee itself to weight loss and weight control.
-One study, published in the International Journal of Epidemiology in 2015, studied the dietary habits of more than 93,000 people to look for patterns between coffee consumption and weight.
+One study, published in the International Journal of Epidemiology in April 2015, studied the dietary habits of more than 93,000 people to look for patterns between coffee consumption and weight.
 The study authors observed that people who drank more coffee had a lower risk of obesity, as well as a lower risk of type 2 diabetes.

 Observational research and animal studies aren't bulletproof evidence that coffee will help you shed pounds, but they hint that it might offer weight-loss benefits.

 Read more: How Many Cups of Coffee Can You Drink a Day?